GuggisbergSimon/CLD-labo/Labo02/002_Db_Migration.md

 Please refer to https://docs.bitnami.com/ for more details.
 ```

-**Note**: we were not able to connect to MariaDB using the 'user' account.
-One
-has to use the 'root' account.
+**Note**: default MariaDB account is called 'root' and not 'user'.
+The default username returned in the precedent step is Bitnami's user, not MariaDB's one.
 Dumping the users from MariaDB shows:

 ```txt
 MariaDB [(none)]> SELECT User FROM mysql.user;